Olivier-Berg/PPE-notes/PPE/Philosophy/Moral/Tutorials/Tutorial 3.md

 Explain that according to his theory, incest would be allowed. explain why it does not have the same problems as the unconscious rape scenario.

-Refute about misformed children counterargument. can be refuted two ways,
+Refute about misformed children counterargument. can be refuted two ways, people who have huntington disease/down syndrome should no longer be allowed to have kids.
+Why not just use a condom/sterilization (as is allowed in many states in the US).
+Explain that the problem with this objection is that it is just a practical objection, there is nothing intrinsi

 Perhaps we should normalise incest